jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 4. Attach the File Storage by the IP address of the mount target.
-The IP address of the mount target can be viewed on “Console-Storage and CDN-Cloud File Service-File Storage” page after clicking the ID of the File Storage.
+The IP address of the mount target can be viewed on "Console-Storage and CDN-Cloud File Service-File Storage" page after clicking the ID of the File Storage.

 ![MtIp](../../../../image/Cloud-File-Service/MtIp.png)